 A note from Mama Bird: If you enjoyed our birth story in the last post, then I thought you might be interested in hearing about it from the point of view of our sweet doula, Karen Sousa.
 She wrote this sweet letter to our baby a few days after her birth and has given me permission to publish it here.
-You can learn more about Karen at Leading Life in Love and her Facebook page.
+You can learn more about Karen at her website and her Facebook page.

 This is the third post in a series on why and how I pursued an “all-natural” or medication- and intervention-free birth.
 I had an amazing experience and am now passionate about birth education and choices.
 I believe that all kinds of births are awe-inspiring miracles and life-changing experiences.
 I don’t believe that one kind of birth is necessarily better than any other.
 But I do believe that the current American medical system does not educate women and families on all the options that are available.
 Please check back for new installments in this ongoing series, which includes our birth story.
 Use the subscription box to the right if you would like an email notification when new posts are published.